 Drew Magilozzi, co-founder and CEO of AdmitHub, also applauded NUton’s unique approach.
 “In many cases, students are more inclined to ask a chatbot than a financial advisor about how to navigate financial aid or tap into scholarship opportunities, which enables advisors to focus on the questions and challenges that require more hands-on support,” Magliozzi said.
 “Through the combined efforts of caring educators, staff and advisors with support from artificial intelligence chatbots, National University is helping to address the unique needs of a highly-diverse student population—with a greater degree of empathy and precision and even at a very large scale.”

 NUton was developed using artificial intelligence and natural language processing technology from pioneering develope AdmitHub.
 AdmitHub’s conversational chatbots are used by a growing number of colleges and nonprofit organizations to help boost enrollment, improve persistence, and advance student success.
 Research conducted in partnership with Georgia State University found AdmitHub’s technology reduced so-called “summer melt” by more than 20 percent among incoming students, and further studies suggest the technology can increase FAFSA completion rates and fall registration rates for returning students.

 About National University

-National University (NU), a veteran-founded nonprofit, has been dedicated to meeting the needs of hard-working adults by providing accessible, affordable, achievable higher education opportunities since 1971.
-As San Diego’s largest private nonprofit university, NU offers over 75 online and on-site programs and flexible four-week classes designed to help students reach their goals while balancing busy lives.
+National University (NU), a Veteran-founded nonprofit, has been dedicated to meeting the needs of hard-working adults by providing accessible, affordable, achievable higher education opportunities since 1971.
+As San Diego’s largest private nonprofit university, NU offers over 75 online and on-site programs and flexible four-week courses designed to help students reach their goals while balancing busy lives.
 Since its founding, the NU community has grown to over 25,000 students and 175,000 alumni around the globe, many of whom serve in helping industries such as business, education, health care, cybersecurity, and law and criminal justice.
 Learn more at NU.edu